raybishun/selfstudy/security/splunk/How_to_Forward_Windows_Event_Viewer_Logs_to_Splunk.md

 #### Verify the Splunk Working Folder was created
 1. C:\Program Files\SplunkUniversalForwarder

+### Configure Deployment App

+#### Overview
+1. You create a deployment app by simply creating a folder, i.e.: /opt/splunk/etc/deployment-apps/eventvwr/local
+2. eventvwr is the 'app' in this case
+3. Then add an inputs.conf and outputs.conf file into eventvwr\local folder

-### Configure Deployment App to Collect the Windows Logs
+#### Configure Deployment App to Collect the Windows Logs
 1. SSH to the Splunk Server
 ```
 cd /opt/splunk/etc/deployment-apps/